pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 Invoke-AzVMRunCommand -ResourceGroupName "myResourceGroup" -Name "myMachine" -CommandId "RemoveRunCommandWindowsExtension"
 ```

-To reinstall the extension, you can simply trigger a new Run Command execution — this will automatically re-provision the extension if it's missing or broken.
+To reinstall the extension, you can simply trigger a new Run Command execution — this will automatically re-provision the extension if it's missing.
 It’s worth noting that the Run Command extension isn’t pre-installed on Azure VMs and also doesn’t appear under the list of installed extensions in the Azure Portal.
 Instead, it’s provisioned on demand the first time a Run Command is executed.

 ## 🔍Where to find the Run Commands logs locally